What is a Livret A Saving Account in France?

 If a person holds multiple identical savings books, they are given a grace period of two months to re-organise their accounts.
 After this period, the savings product(s) will be cleared, and the money transferred to another non-interest-bearing account.

 One of the easiest way to save money regularly is to commit to an amount and set up a monthly direct debit.
-If you earn income abroad, you could set up a regular monthly or quarterly payments with our currency experts, either direct to your bank account or to your savers account or both, they are usually much cheaper than high street banks or the post office.
+If you earn income abroad, you could set up a regular monthly or quarterly payments with our currency experts, either direct to your bank account or to your savers account or both, they are usually cheaper than high street banks or the post office.

 Back to articles